Home Home Initiatives Comments Insight Publications Correspondence Search Resources Profiles Upcoming

 http://www.iapm.ca/media/sexybeton.wmv

-Certificates of recognition from MPs
+Certificates or recognition from MPs

 Marc Garneau and Marlene Jennings